About Asparagus Fern

 - To increase humidity, you can mist the plant regularly, use a pebble tray filled with water, or place a humidifier nearby.
 Grouping plants together can also create a more humid microclimate.

-Can I grow Asparagus Fern indoors
+Can I grow Asparagus Fern in my indoor space

 Difficulty